salvatorefiore66/Linked-lists/README.md

     // A new linked List.
 Passing the key to the constructor.
-    // Insertion of nodes causes the sorting of the list in cending
+    // Insertion of nodes causes the sorting of the list in descending
     // order.
     $mylist2 = new LinkedListObj("a second list key");